syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rating/accessibility.md

 ## ARIA attribute

-The following ARIA attributes are used in rating component based on its state.
+The following ARIA attributes are used in rating control based on its state.

 | Properties | Functionality |
 | ------------ | ----------------------- |